datasektionen/infra/README.md

     description = "Cool shit"
   }
   ```
-  to `nomad.tf` by the others
+  to `nomad.tf` close to the other namespace definitions,
-- add its name to `services.traefik.staticConfigOptions.providers.nomad.namespaces` in `/profiles/traefik.nix`
+- add its name to `services.traefik.staticConfigOptions.providers.nomad.namespaces` in `/profiles/traefik.nix`,
+- if it makes sence to give out access to this namespace through Hive, add it to `local.namespaces_for_humans` in `nomad.tf`, and
-- run `tofu apply`
+- run `tofu apply`.

 ### Deploy some open source thing